 As outlined in the National Curriculum 2014, pupils will study, understand, and have an awareness of the history that has shaped the world they live in today.
 Children will leave our learning community knowledgeable about key people, events, and time periods from the past.
 We aim to encourage enthusiastic and confident historians who have an appreciation of the informed, overarching historical narrative they have studied at Huntington Community Primary School.

-Our long-term plan shows which topics are taught in which year group, and our progression document demonstrates the skills and knowledge covered during each year group.
+Our long-term plan shows which units are taught in which year group, and our progression document demonstrates the skills covered during each year group.

 Please take a look at the skills, knowledge and vocabulary taught during each history unit which are outlined on the individual year group documents below (please click on the image to open a new window).
 Recall of key facts and vocabulary (past and present) will support children in developing their historical knowedge and skills.